antoineedy/istacky/README.md

 <!-- USAGE EXAMPLES -->
 ## :mag_right: Usage

 IStacky is meant to be used in Jupyter Notebooks.
 Do not forget to have a look at the [documentation](https://antoineedy.github.io/istacky) for more details!

-_You can also access the a look at the [example notebook](https://github.com/antoineedy/istacky/blob/main/example.ipynb) for an example you can run at home._
+You can also access the a look at the [example notebook](https://github.com/antoineedy/istacky/blob/main/example.ipynb) for an example you can run at home.

 #### :video_camera: Video tutorial

 English version:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/U3erapTSOeQ" title="" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Access the French version [here](https://www.youtube.com/watch?v=U3erapTSOeQ).